samuelhoover/ising-rust/README.md

 # 2d Ising model in Rust

 Ising model on a 2,000 x 2,000 square lattice, in 1B steps, simulated *via* Monte Carlo, implemented in Rust.
-Compiled executable completes simulation in 6 seconds on M1 Pro processor.
+Compiled executable completes simulation in less than 6 seconds on M1 Pro processor.

 <!-- markdownlint-disable MD033 -->
 | Initial lattice | Final lattice |